GabieRise/GabieRise/README.md

 ⚡ Fun fact: I'm open to learn new things , and I'm a fast learner 📫 contact me  @merrygabby14@gmail.com
 :car: let's explore together
-# 😌 Stay tuned lets' code :computer: :dollar: :dollar: :house:
+# 😌 Stay jiggy, lets' code :computer: :dollar: :dollar: :house:
 Day in the life of a Developer